zaibazhar/advanceSCSS/SCSS.md

 ```js
 var buttonConfig = [[ 'save', 50 ], [ 'cancel', 50 ], [ 'help', 100 ]];
 ```
-That is, lists can be separated by both spaces and commas, and alternation between the two notations produces nested arrays.
+That is, lists can be separated by both spaces and commas, and alternation between the two notations produces nested lists.

 ## Defining custom functions